elastic/ansible-elasticsearch/README.md

 * The playbook relies on the inventory_name of each host to ensure its directories are unique
 * KitchenCI has been used for testing.
 This is used to confirm images reach the correct state after a play is first applied.
 We currently test the latest version of 7.x and 6.x on all supported platforms.
 * The role aims to be idempotent.
 Running the role multiple times, with no changes, should result in no state change on the server.
 If the configuration is changed, these will be applied and Elasticsearch restarted where required.
 * In order to run x-pack tests a license file with security enabled is required.
-A trial license is appropriate.
 Set the environment variable `ES_XPACK_LICENSE_FILE` to the full path of the license file prior to running tests.
+A trial license is appropriate and can be used by setting `es_xpack_trial` to `true`

 ## IMPORTANT NOTES RE PLUGIN MANAGEMENT